A2osX/A2osX/.Docs/User Guide.md

 >Note, if you are using Telnet Client Software such as *PuTTY* for Windows and see random garbled characters (odd graphics symbols), you may need to change your **Remote Character Set** to something other than **UTF-8**, such as **ISO-8859-1:1998 (Latin-1, West Europe)**.

-One of the images available in the .Floppies folder is *TDBOOT.po* which is a preconfigured A2osX system that loads the Uthernet 2 Driver, TCP and **tetlnetd** at boot.
+One of the images available in the _Media folder is *TDBOOT.po* which is a preconfigured A2osX system that loads the Uthernet 2 Driver, TCP and **tetlnetd** at boot.
 If you want to use this image on *AppleWin*, edit the *./etc/init* file to comment out the *uthernet2.drv* driver and remove the comment from the *uthernet.drv* line and reboot.
 See the section on running A2osX under *AppleWin* for more information.

 ## Hardware